2017 brown & white pinto BLM Mustang mare

 Arigato, or Ari for short, is a 4 year old BLM Mustang paint.
 Her previous owners got her through the Mustang Adoption Incentive Program in September 2020, but were never able to handle or gentle her.
 Arigato lived there untouched, standing in mud without proper care until her feet were long and cracked.
-Our plan is to focus on teaching her that human touch is not a bad thing so we can then take care of her feet and medical needs.
+Our plan was to focus on teaching her that human touch is not a bad thing so we can then take care of her feet and medical needs.
 We immediately got to work and she let one of our volunteer riders pet her on the face after two days.
-She is a very sweet, smart horse who loves back scratches.
-What once was a scared horse, is now a curious, willing to learn, and she was brave enough to overcome her fear when handled gently and fairly.
+She was a very sweet, smart horse who loves back scratches.
+What once was a scared horse, became curious and willing to learn, and she was brave enough to overcome her fear when handled gently and fairly.

 Sadly, Ari’s hoof issues went beyond just lack of trimming.
 X‑rays revealed severe degeneration in her right hind coffin joint and navicular bone.
 The disease was likely the result of an untreated infection or trauma she suffered before being rescued.
 The work we did to gentle her never seemed to cause her too much discomfort.
 She was always slight lame but she seemed happy living at SAFE and getting more and more peaceful around humans.

 But after an episode of colic in late December 2021, Ari became tender on her right hind and soon stopped bearing weight on that limb.
 The pain she was suffering left us no choice but to humanely euthanize her.
 Ari left us a much different horse than who she was when she arrived.
 She was no longer afraid or frightened, and she took comfort in human touch and love.
 She was surrounded by love and friendship when she was peacefully laid to rest and like all things, she did this with grace.